View larger version of map.

 Contractor crews plan to rebuild SR 530 in four major stages:

 COMPLETED - Stage 1: Repair, pave and stripe the existing roadway so that it can open temporarily to two-way traffic within the first few weeks of the project.
 A visualization (pdf, 435kb) of the work shows what drivers can expect in stage 1 of the project.

 COMPLETED - Stage 2: Rebuild the east section of the roadway next to the existing roadway.
 This section will stand about 5 feet above the current roadway for flood protection reasons.
 A visualization (pdf, 435kb) of the work shows what drivers can expect in stage 2 of the project.

 COMPLETED - Stage 3: Rebuild the roadway through the slide area and the west side of the roadway next to the existing SR 530.
 The section west of the slide area will stand about 15-20 feet above the existing roadway.
 Open all of the new roadway to traffic by early October.
 A visualization (pdf, 435kb) of the work shows what drivers can expect in stage 3 of the project.

 Stage 4: Finish other key tasks off the roadway, including landscaping, stream restoration and demolition of the existing roadway, after the new SR 530 opens to traffic.
 A visualization (pdf, 435kb) of the final work for the project shows what drivers can expect during stage 4.

 No restrictions currently in place on SR 530

-If you cannot attend one of these meetings, please send questions and comments to SR530Info@wsdot.wa.gov.
+If you could not attend one of the meetings, please send questions and comments to SR530Info@wsdot.wa.gov.

 Notes from the first (xls 53.7 kb), second (xls 18.1 kb) and third (xls 17 kb) rounds of family and community meetings are now available.